AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 > Short explanation of what has happened.
 >
 > Call of function `future(executor: ...) { ... }` does two things
+>
 > 1. returns `Future<Person>`
 > 2. asynchronously executes closure on specified *executor*.
-Returting value from the closure will cause future to complete
+Returning value from the closure will cause future to complete
 >
 > *Executor* is an abstraction that basically describes an object that can execute block, e.g. `DispatchQueue`, `NSManagedObjectContext` and etc.
 >